Appraisal and selection

 Once you have selected which of your data is worth preserving in the long term, you need to prepare those data so that other researchers are able to understand and work with them in the future.

 - Documenting data: record information about the structure and format of your data and the process you went through to obtain it.
 In some cases this can be stored in the data files themselves; if not, it can be stored in a "read me" document in the same folder as the data

 - Using standards: be aware of standard file formats and standard nomenclature (such as letters used for variables) used in your field.
 Consider using files in open formats so that they can be read by a variety of software

-- A useful guide on the best data formats for long-term preservation of data can be found on the UK Data Archive website
+- A useful guide on the best data formats for long-term preservation of data can be found on the UK Data Service website

 - Digitising physical data: if you are planning to digitise physical data in order to make it available for use in the future, we recommend you contact the University Archivist for advice on best digitised formats